I’m Veronica Miller Jamison and I’ve been drawing and creating ever since I was little kid growing up in Pittsburgh.

 WHAT I DO

 My background is in fashion design, illustration and trend research, so color stories, shapes and movement are central to my work.
-I love creating decorative art for home decor, packaging, products and gifts.
-I also illustrate repeat pattern designs for textiles and surfaces.
+I love creating decorative art and pattern designs for textiles and surfaces - artwork that works great for home decor, gifts, stationery and more.

 This year, I have added "children's book illustrator" to my resume.
-My first book will be published by Little, Brown and Company in 2019.
+My first book, “A Computer Called Katherine,” was published by Little, Brown and Company in March 2019.

 I also do live painting for events and brand activations.
 Check out the time-lapse video below of my live fashion painting process.